For more information contact:

 Intellectual Property Ownership and Data Rights

 The University asserts an ownership interest in all intellectual property developed using University resources, including the intellectual property resulting from service center operations.
-(See Definitions below for a definition of intellectual property.)
+(See Definitions for a definition of intellectual property.)

 The University does not assert an ownership interest in data developed by performance of “service only” tasks in a service center.
-(See Definitions below for a definition of “service only.”)
-The University retains the right to use “service only” data for its own internal noncommercial research and education if able to do so without disclosing the client’s confidential information.
+(See Definitions for a definition of “service only.”)
+The University retains the right to use “service only” data for its own internal noncommercial research and education if able to do so without disclosing the customer’s confidential information.